nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 add carrots
 cook 5 minutes
 ```
 The first line is the name of the dish.
 And the second line is the tag of the dish.
-The third line is number of the ingredient list $X$.
-The following $X$ lines are the ingredients.
-Then the next line is the number of the step list $Y$.
-The following $Y$ lines are the steps.
+The third line is number of the ingredient list X. The following X lines are the ingredients.
+Then the next line is the number of the step list Y. The following Y lines are the steps.
 ***WARNING***:
 * Do **NOT** modify/delete the save files.
 * If you modify/delete the data file, and save data has **the wrong format**, the recipe manager will not process the data correctly.